-If you run a website (or plan to do so), then you know how difficult it can be to convince a visitor to stay on your page and even more to convince them to buy!
+If you run a website, then you know how difficult it can be to convince a visitor to stay on your page and even more to convince them to buy!
 Your landing page’s design plays an important role.

 How to choose your landing page’s design?